fbpx

 Have you ever started out trying to fix your IBS with a laser sharp focus on one particular area like taking a probiotic, or deciding to go to the gym 3 times a week?

-What is the Gut Reset?
+What is the 3 month Gut Reset?

 Irritable Bowel Syndrome is a complex condition, there is rarely one cause.
 You can push on one area, like diet, all you like.
-However, if you’re completely sedentary, or not sleeping you will only get limited gains from the changes in your food.
+However, if you’re completely sedentary, or not sleeping you will only get limited gains from the changes in your diet.

+My Gut Reset cogs model helps me investigate where you could make healthy changes.
 It’s also about being holistic, taking in your whole person.
 It’s more than just a diet change.

 The four main cogs are: